median-man/public-api-search/README.md

 In the project directory, you can run:

+#### `npm run deploy`

+THis script uses the `fetch-data` script described below before creating a build using the `build` script described below before using the `gh-pages` package to deploy the static build to GitHub Pages.

 #### `npm run fetch-data`

 This script uses curl to download api data from <https://api.publicapis.org/> and writes the data to `src/data/apis.json`.